 - (4) The following persons are not eligible to be members of a police service board: - 1.
 A judge or justice of the peace. - 2.
 A member of a police service, a special constable or a First Nation Officer.

 - 3. Any person who practises criminal law as a defence counsel or as a prosecutor. - 4.
-A director, officer or employee of a prescribed policing provider.
+A director, officer or employee of a prescribed policing provider. - 5.
+Any other prescribed persons.

 Former members of a police service